lodegaard/fagdag-openssl-ca/Readme.md

-# Create a PKI certifacte chain for testing
+# Create a PKI certificate chain for testing

 ## Intro